Can You Get Addicted to Heroin After the First Use?

 - Very slowed heart rate.

 - Difficulty breathing or frank respiratory arrest.

-As a heroin user begins to associate heroin with the only source of real pleasure, he may begin focusing on the drug as a sole means of meeting his needs and neglecting other aspects of his life.
+As a heroin user begins to view heroin as their only source of real pleasure, he or she may begin focusing on the drug as the sole means of meeting their needs and neglecting other aspects of their life.
 This can lead to:

 - Financial concerns.